-If your baby is teething, she may drool, become fussy, or put things into her mouth.
+If your baby is teething, they may drool, become fussy, or put things into her mouth.
 Try a cold, not frozen, teething ring.
-To avoid developing a habit that will harm your baby's teeth do not put a bottle in your baby's bed or prop it in her mouth.
-Its best to use a spoon to feed solid foods to minimize the contact with pureed foods.
+To avoid developing a habit that will harm your baby's teeth do not put a bottle in your baby's bed or prop it in their mouth.
+It's best to use a spoon to feed solid foods to minimize the contact with pureed foods.
 Use a soft cloth or soft finger-brush with water to gently clean your baby's gums and any teeth that have erupted twice a day, in the morning and after your baby's last feeding at night.
-Avoid sharing a spoon with her or putting her pacifier in your mouth because it introduces your own bacteria into your baby's mouth, which can contribute to tooth decay.
+Avoid sharing a spoon with them or putting the pacifier in your mouth because it introduces your own bacteria into your baby's mouth, which can contribute to tooth decay.